julianlk522/FITM/README.md

     -replace "message":"deleted" with just 204
     -205 for successful logins/forms that require reload -500 for server fuckups
--Ensure consistent language:
-    -get (request and retrieve things from an external source) -scan (copy rows from sql to structs)
-    -extract (some data and carve out a different data type from it) -assign (take some data and a pointer and copy the data to the referenced var) -obtain (get, extract, assign)
-    -resolve (take in a possibly incomplete form and translate to a correct form) -Other lesser refactors and removal of duplicate code -sync.Once for db singleton?
+-Other lesser refactors and removal of duplicate code
+    -sync.Once for db singleton?
     -duplicate handle_redirect() helpers on tag page / summary page